Smart cities, the key to a better future

 Intelligent mobility

 Intelligent transportation systems incorporate solutions such as connected public transport, smart parking and navigation applications, seeking to reduce traffic congestion and promote sustainable mobility options.
-Through communication technologies, public transport becomes more efficient and accessible by providing real-time information on schedules and availability.
+Through communication technologies, public transportation becomes more efficient and accessible by providing real-time information on schedules and availability.

 Environmental sustainability